 It was a common belief in the past that fibromyalgia is due to a problem in bones, joints, and muscles.
 In contrast, researchers revealed that the pain originates in the brain and spinal cord.
-However, this does not mean the pain is “in the person’s head” rather, it confirms that fibromyalgia is a real condition resulting from the central sensitization of pain in the body.
+However, this does not mean the pain is “in the person’s head.”
+Instead, it confirms that fibromyalgia is a real condition resulting from the central sensitization of pain in the body.
 What is central sensitization?

-Central sensitization (or pain sensitization) refers to the process that takes place within the body in an emergency.
+Central sensitization or pain sensitization refers to the process that takes place within the body in an emergency.
 For example, if you inadvertently lean up against a hot stove, your body responds by ramping up pain levels to get you to move away from the source of danger as quickly as possible.
 The body usually returns to normal after the source of danger is removed.
 If the injury is very serious, a sense of shock may set in and actually dampen the pain.
-However, researchers believe that with fibromyalgia patients the central nervous system maintains this state of “wind-up,” thereby resulting in an increased pain response from little to no stimuli.
+However, researchers believe that with fibromyalgia patients the central nervous system maintains this state of “wind-up.”
+As a result, they have an increased pain response from little to no stimuli.
 What the average person may detect as a mere touch, a fibromyalgia patient may sense as a severely painful event.
-This can affect personal relationships among other aspects of life.
+Certainly, this can affect personal relationships among other aspects of life.

-According to researchers, the concept of central sensitization explains why opioids are frequently not effective in treating Fibromyalgia.
-These drugs, along with other narcotic analgesics, do nothing to reduce the brain’s neurotransmitter activity.
-Therefore, these drugs cannot reduce the effects of pain centralization.
+According to researchers, the concept of central sensitization explains why opioids are frequently ineffective in treating Fibromyalgia.
+Along with other narcotic analgesics, these drugs do nothing to reduce the brain’s neurotransmitter activity.
+For this reason, these drugs cannot reduce the effects of pain centralization.